2025 Prairieland ICE detention center incident: Sequence of events

-Law enforcement caught nine suspects soon after they fled the scene, recovering AR-15 style rifles, 12 sets of body armor, two-way radios, spray paint masks, and flyers with slogans ("Fight ICE terror with class war", "Free all political prisoners").
-Seven suspects were found at a nearby intersection, while one was found fleeing on foot about 3 miles away.
-A van seen leaving the scene was pulled over by an Alvarado detective, and the driver admitted to transporting people to the ICE facility to "make some noise".
-Two AR-15 style rifles, two ballistic vests, a handgun, and a ballistic helmet were found in the van; the driver was arrested and jailed.
-One suspect was found with cellphones inside a bag of the type used to block wireless signals.
+Law enforcement recovered "AR-15 style" rifles, 12 sets of body armor, two-way radios, spray paint masks, and flyers with slogans ("Fight ICE terror with class war", "Free all political prisoners").
+Batten, Baumann, Gibson, Maricela Rueda, Sikes, and the Sotos were arrested at a nearby intersection, while Evetts was arrested several hours later on foot in Venus, about 3 miles away.
+A van seen leaving the scene was pulled over by a Johnson County detective, and the driver, Morris, admitted to transporting people to the detention center to "make some noise".
+Two AR-15 style rifles, two ballistic vests, a handgun, and a ballistic helmet were found in the van; Morris was arrested and jailed.
+Morris told the KERA (FM) radio station that she had been parked 1/2 mi from the detention center and that she never exited the vehicle during the incident.
+One suspect had at least two cellphones inside a Faraday bag.
+A flag saying "Resist Fascism.
+Fight Oligarchy" was recovered.

-At least two persons suspected of direct involvement in the attack are said to have evaded the initial pursuit.
-One was arrested the next day in Oak Cliff.
-Another suspect, a 32-year-old male former US Marine Corps reservist, is believed to have hidden in the nearby woods; he was arrested by federal authorities on July 15 after a manhunt.
-At least two additional suspects were arrested for allegedly helping him evade capture.
+A total of eleven guns were recovered; several were found in suspects' cars, disassembled in their backpacks, or left in the wagon by the detention center entrance.
+All of the guns found by law enforcement were legally owned by the suspects.
+According to n+1, most of the protesters who brought guns did so in anticipation of an armed counter-protest, but because none materialized, those other than Song did not carry guns during the event.